hazelweakly/hazelweakly.me/src/blog/home-baked-abstractions-store-bought-implementations.md

 In other words, what we're really talking about here is a system, not a market; people just tend to get a mental freeze when you talk about The System or Systems Thinking, so explaining it in terms of several different markets where you have exchanges of value is a much more approachable way for a lot of people.
 They're the same thing, though.
-When I'm personally thinking about the system or market, I often want to go backwards; I think about how I can influence change, and then I think about what the outcomes are, and then I start winding time backwards and figuring out what might go wrong, and then I find out what interventions can be inacted in order to minimize the wrong futures and encourage the right futures to grow.
+When I'm personally thinking about the system or market, I often want to go backwards; I think about how I can influence change, and then I think about what the outcomes are, and then I start winding time backwards and figuring out what might go wrong, and then I find out what interventions can be inacted in order to minimise the wrong futures and encourage the right futures to grow.
 Importantly, you're also going to have to figure out the introduction and trigger inflection points: an introduction inflection point is "the conditions at which it makes most sense to introduce this" and the trigger inflection point is "the conditions at which the intervention needs to be re-evaluated, terminated, or modified."

 So, the steps, for me, are: